The Lowest Ebb: Norman Thomas & America's Minor Parties in 1944

 Dewey and his supporters, declared the Communist leader, were waging a campaign as though it was “more important for Dewey to win the election, by whatever means, than it is for America to win the war.”

-While the Communists formally dissolved as a political party, the nascent Liberal Party of New York — one of the most enduring statewide third parties in U.S. history — made its triumphant debut during the 1944 presidential campaign, the product of a particularly bitter internal skirmish within the older American Labor Party, a left-wing party founded eight years earlier.
+While the Communists formally dissolved as a political party, the nascent Liberal Party of New York — one of the most enduring statewide third parties in U.S. history — made its triumphant debut during the 1944 presidential campaign, the result of a particularly bitter internal skirmish within the older American Labor Party, a left-wing party founded eight years earlier.

 Though most pundits believed that Wendell Willkie's presidential ambitions had ended in the snows of Wisconsin earlier that year, the leaders of New York's newly-formed Liberal Party had other plans for the highly intelligent, charisma-filled hustling Hoosier who had seemingly come out of nowhere to capture the GOP’s presidential nomination four years earlier.
 As a possible springboard for a national effort in 1948, the Liberals planned to nominate Willkie for mayor of New York City in 1945, possibly on a fusion ticket with the GOP.